 We’d like to start by thanking everyone for their messages of positivity and support as we all try to navigate our way through this unprecedented and challenging time, both in our work and homelives.

-Unfortunately, it is with deep regret, that we inform you of our decision to suspend all holidays commencing before and including the 30th April.
+Unfortunately, it is with deep regret, that we inform you of our recommendation to suspend all holidays commencing before and including the 30th June.
 Celtic Trails has always put the well-being of clients, partners and staff at the forefront of our decisions and, with recent developments, it is now clear that none of our destinations are in a position to operate safely; we appreciate that this may be disappointing news but it is our responsibility to join together with the rest of the world and do our part to overcome this crisis.